dossgollin-lab/climate-data/README.md

 If you are on a different machine you can learn about how many cores are available with the `lscpu` command.

+If you are running on a remote machine via `ssh`, then prepending the command above with [`nohup`](https://www.computerhope.com/unix/unohup.htm) may be a good idea.
+In a nutshell, this will keep the process running even after you close your `ssh` session.

 ### Linters

 Linters should run automatically